petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/blogs.md

 ### Comments

-The comments trend-line plots the total number of comments on a blogs entry per day (or hour, if yesterday or last 24 hours are selected) over the selected time period.
+The comments trend-line plots the total number of comments on a blog entry per day (or hour, if yesterday or last 24 hours are selected) over the selected time period.

 ### Rating

 Readers can rate blogs.
-Whether the rating is a simple thumb up/thumbs down, or a stars rating (0-5 stars), the rating in Analytics Cloud lets you compare blog posts to each other.
+Whether the rating is a simple thumbs up/thumbs down or a stars rating (0-5 stars), you can use the rating in Analytics Cloud to compare blog posts.
 A blog post announcing free swag may have a higher rating than a blog post announcing that prices are increasing.
 The rating is reported as a number out of 10.

 ## Audience